-Gan - Kitah Bet (Kindergarten-2nd Grade) are encouraged to attend a minimum of 3 Shabbat services at CBI throughout the year.
+Ganon - Kitah Bet (PreKindergarten-2nd Grade) are encouraged to attend a minimum of 3 Shabbat services at CBI throughout the year.
 This may be completed by attending services Friday night, Shabbat morning, or Mincha/Maariv/Havdalah.
-One of those can be at another synagogue.
-Please email Susan if your child attended Shabbat services at another synagogue with the date and location.

 Kitot Gimel - Hey (3rd-5th Grades) are encouraged to attend a minimum of 7 Shabbat services at CBI throughout the year.
 This may be completed by attending services Friday night, Shabbat morning, or Mincha/Maariv/Havdalah.
-Three of these services may be attended at another synagogue.
-Please email Susan if your child attended Shabbat services at another synagogue with the date and location.
 They can also attend weekday morning or evening Minyan.
 Two weekday Minyanim will count as one Shabbat service attendance.
 Please check the synagogue weekly announcements for exact times.

 Kitot Vav-Zayin (6th-7th Grades) students are encouraged to attend a minimum of 10 Shabbat services at CBI throughout the year.
 This may be completed by attending services Friday night, Shabbat morning, or Mincha/Maariv/Havdalah.
-Three of these services may be attended at another synagogue.
-Please email Susan if your child attended Shabbat services at another synagogue with the date and location.
 They can also attend weekday morning or evening Minyan.
 Two weekday Minyanim will count as one Shabbat service attendance.
 Please check the synagogue weekly announcements for exact times.